IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 We trained Reservoir Computing models, standard U-Net and convolutional long short-term memory (LSTM) models (https://github.com/arbellea/LSTM-UNet).
 The scripts are writen in Python 3 and makes use of tensorflow 2.0.0a0., fastai, and echoes (https://github.com/fabridamicelli/echoes).
 Please see the requierments.txt files for all prerequisits in different practices.

 # Data
 The training scripts was tailored for domestic live-cell Ca2+ fluorescence microscopy data.
-Dataset corresponding to each task can be downloaded from  available from the folowing links:
+Dataset corresponding to each task can be downloaded from the folowing links:
 - Task 1: Green emission, Red emission, binary mask
 - Task 2: Green emission, Red emission, binary mask
 - Task 3: Green emission, ternary mask